 Ryan Morgan transferred to the Bar in 2017 after qualifying as a solicitor in 2014.

-During Ryan’s pupillage he has undertaken work in all areas of family law including assisting on a complex finding of fact hearing before Mr Justice Baker involving catastrophic injuries to a baby.
+During Ryan’s pupillage he undertook work in all areas of family law including assisting on a complex finding of fact hearing before Mr Justice Baker involving catastrophic injuries to a baby.

 After gaining a First Class Honours degree in Law and completing his LPC, Ryan qualified and practiced as a Solicitor in his home town of Bristol.
 He practiced in all areas of family and private client law including gaining significant advocacy experience whilst representing clients in the Family Court.